 The Dall’s porpoise weighs between 300 and 400 lbs and grows from 5.6 to 7.9ft (1.7-2.4m).
 Its shape can recognize Dall’s porpoise.
 Some confuse them with killer whales as they have black and white markings.
 One way of distinguishing them from orcas is that they have a white edge to their dorsal fin.

 Gray whale grows between 46-49 ft (11-15m) and reaches up to a massive 40 tons.
 You can see gray whales feeding on schooling fish, crabs, amphipods, and mysids.

 Gray whales are curious, frequently approaching whale-watching boats.
 They are excellent to watch as they have had lots of activity at the water’s surface.

 The humpback whale grows up to 56 ft (17m) with a weight of between 28-45 tons.
 They are curious whales approaching whale-watching boats.
 They are very active at the surface, breaching, lob tailing, spy hopping, and flipper-slapping.

-The harbor porpoise is a relatively small marine mammal and is a relative to the dolphins.
+The harbor porpoise is a relatively small marine mammal relative to the dolphins.
 They measure up to 1.9 m and weigh from 61 to 76 kg.
 When whale-watching, look for a dark gray on top and a much whiter gray on the underbody.

 Pacific White-sided Dolphin

 The Pacific white-sided dolphin grows from 7.5-8.2ft (2.3-2.5m) with 440 lbs.
-They can be recognized by a gray and black pattern along the flank with dark flippers and flukes.
+A gray and black pattern along the flank with dark flippers and flukes can recognize them.
 They have a lighter underside with a white lower jaw.

 The fin whale is a large whale growing up to 88 ft (27m), although slightly smaller around the Olympic Coast region.
 They reach a weight of 34-100 tons.
 They are the second-largest living animal on Earth after the blue whale.
 Fin whales have a color on their heads that is different on both sides and is an excellent way to recognize them.

 The minke whale grows up to 30 ft (9m) and weighs 10 tons.
 They can be seen feeding on krill, crustaceans, and small schooling fish.